2. Horizon Scanning Frameworks (PEST to STEEPS)

 We can envision a popular entry-level foresight education curriculum built around acquiring general knowledge in the STEEP categories, globally and by industry, with learning done through an online game.
 It might be called, for example, The Foresight Game.
 That domain is available if anyone wants to do this project!
 J Once players developed sufficient general world and systems knowledge, they could learn various foresight methods online, working with and competing against other student players with similar experience levels.
 General knowledge and methods expertise could be acquired in a balanced mix during game play.
 Anyone interested in creating and marketing such a game?
 We’d be glad to do our little bit to help out.
 It is blue ocean territory at present.

 Thus STEEPS is our best acronym for top level scanning today, and we can call these six factors our Top Level Foresight Domains.
 A careful assessment of change leads us to recognize that general scientific knowledge is the most rapidly improving system on Earth today.
-If you don’t have basic science literacy, you it is very hard to get basic foresight literacy, in the modern world.
+If you don’t have basic Science literacy, it is very hard to get basic foresight literacy, in the modern world.
 See Valentin Turchin’s brilliant The Phenomenon of Science (PDF) (1977) for more on that.
-Next comes our accelerating Technology, which is empowered by both by science and by creative experiment, as we discussed in Chapter 2, and only then come the other STEEPS factors, in a more arbitrary rank order.
+Next comes accelerating Technology, which is empowered by both by science and by creative experiment, as we discuss in Chapter 7.
+After we’ve properly understood S&T we’re ready to evaluate the other EEPS categories of change, presented in a more arbitrary rank order.
+Those, of course, are the most obviously human categories, the ones we tend to care most about, as biological beings.
+But as we said in Chapter 1, humans are both science-and-technology-improving and cooperative and competitive (interdependent) beings.
+Both processes are at the core of any good definition of humanity, and exactly how we differ from all other species on Earth.

 Yet while science seems particularly important to our future, it is often overlooked by foresight professionals at present.
 Many foresight programs typically teach only STEEP, leaving out Science, to their student’s detriment.
 But consider the many ways that the physical sciences, chemical sciences, life sciences, health sciences, materials sciences, computer sciences, information sciences and other sciences all empower or block the exponential growth and capacities of the various technologies we use today.
 If we are interested in the future of any potentially world-changing technology, we must look carefully at the science behind that technology to gauge its most realistic future impact.